 She was described as ‘mentally difficult’, a description that could apply to parts of my own life and maybe yours too?
 But, was she already mentally difficult or did this state of mind develop?
 Did it already exist or was it a control mechanism?
 Was it because they wouldn’t return her children?

 In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, a woman, pregnant, caring for many children, homeless and penniless.
-Add to this an abusive drunkard jailed husband and there was no help for her.
+Add to that an abusive, alcoholic husband and there was no help for her.
 But at least there was the State; the children wouldn’t be destitute.

 The Neglected Children’s Act 1915 (and subsequent amendments) meant the Victorian Government was on the job.
 Or at least, our civilisation recognised the need for a central body to oversee the care of ‘neglected’ children.
-In theory this is fantastic, of course.
-In practice in 1924, it was an arduous task to oversee the vast number of neglected children.
+In theory this is fantastic.
+In practice it was an arduous task; to oversee the vast number of neglected children.
 Any help that alleviated that burden was considered a blessing.

 Frankly if I wasn’t already mentally difficult, I soon would be if my children were kept from me.